 Financial Aid Checklist

-• If you were offered loans as part of your financial aid package, you must either accept or decline these to complete your financial aid.
+• If you have been offered Federal Student Loans as part of your financial aid offer, you must log into our Financial Aid Portal to accept or decline these loans.

-• Entrance counseling ensures you understand the terms and conditions of your loan and your rights and responsibilities.
+Loan Entrance Counseling – Must be completed to ensure that you understand the terms and conditions of your federal student loans and your rights and responsibilities.

 • Enroll in a Monthly Payment Plan